-Note that the command hasn’t actually been run yet!
+Note that the commands haven’t actually been run yet!
 (We’ll still need to click “Run” at the top.)
 This allows us to add multiple processing steps to our study and then run them all together.

 We’re going to process our sequences files using two different workflows.
 In the first, we’ll use a conventional reference-based OTU picking strategy to cluster our 16S sequences into OTUs.
 This approach matches each sequence to a reference database, ignoring sequences that don’t match the reference.
 In the second, we will use deblur, which uses an algorithm to remove sequence error, allowing us to work with unique sequences instead of clustering into OTUs.
 Both of these approaches work great with Qiita, because we can compare the observations between studies without having to do any sort of re-clustering!

-To do closed reference OTU picking, click on the “demultiplexed (Demultiplexed)” object and select the “Pick closed-reference OTUs” command.
+To do closed reference OTU picking, click on the “Trimmed Demultiplexed 100 (Demultiplexed)” object and select the “Pick closed-reference OTUs” command.
 We will use the “Defaults” parameter set for our data, which are relatively small.
 For a larger data set, we might want to use the “Defaults - parallel” implementation.

 By default, Qiita uses the GreenGenes 16S reference database.
 You can also choose to use the Silva 119 18S databsase, or the UNITE 7 fungal ITS database.